6s096-iap24/6s096-iap24.github.io/_pages/syllabus.md

 There are two possible grading schemes, and whichever yields a maximum output will be used.
 The passing grade in the class will be 60%.

 ### <font color="#5B90E0">HOMEWORK ASSIGNMENTS (70%)</font>
-There will be approximately four homework assignments, equally weighed.
+There will be three homework assignments, equally weighed.
 These will count for at least 70% of your grade.

-### <font color="#5B90E0">SCRIBING (30%)</font>
+### <font color="#5B90E0">Project (30%)</font>
-Each registered student will have the option to write a small 2 page 'expository note' (which may be build slightly on lecture notes) counting up to 30% of their grade.
+Each registered student will have the option to write a small 2-3 page 'expository note' (which may be build slightly on lecture notes) counting up to 30% of their grade.

-## RESOURCES
-**To be completed.**
-- [Emergency Helpline](mailto:6.s096-iap24-staff@mit.edu): for private concerns, issues, and questions (not course-content related).
-- [Supplemental Resources](supplemental): a compilation of useful, external resources

 ## HELP
 Students are encouraged to consistently read lecture notes and actively participate in discussions (**Piazza**) This is intended to be a shared learning environment for all students in the class.